 The Lowball

 Car dealerships perfected this one.
 A salesman offers you an incredible deal.
-Maybe $400 below competitors’ prices.
+Maybe $400 below competitors.
 You get excited.
 You fill out paperwork.
 You start telling friends about your new car.
 You might even drive it home for the night.

 Then something “goes wrong.”
 The manager finds an error.
-The air conditioning wasn’t included.
+The air conditioning was not included.
 The trade-in was overestimated.
 The price creeps back up to exactly where the competition sits.

-But here’s the thing.
-You’ve already decided this is your car.
-You’ve built mental support for that decision.
+But here is the thing.
+You have already decided this is your car.
+You have built mental support for that decision.
 New reasons to love the car have piled up.
 So when the original advantage disappears, you buy it anyway.
 Cialdini watched this play out over and over at a Chevrolet dealership where he trained undercover.

 Cialdini’s later research revealed something even more subtle.
-The most skilled persuaders don’t just pick the right message.
-They control what you’re thinking about before the message arrives.
+The most skilled persuaders do not just pick the right message.
+They control what you are thinking about before the message arrives.

-He calls this pre-suasion.
-The idea is simple but powerful.
-If I can direct your attention to a specific concept right before I make my pitch, you’ll be more receptive to arguments that match that concept.
+He calls this pre-suasion.[4]
+If someone can direct your attention to a specific concept right before the pitch, you will be more receptive to arguments that match that concept.

-Here’s a real example.
+Here is a real example.
 A grocery chain that played French music in the background sold more French wine.
-The music didn’t explicitly say “buy French wine.”
+The music did not explicitly say “buy French wine.”
 It just primed shoppers to think about France.
 That was enough.
 Stores use dozens of tricks like this to manipulate your shopping brain without you ever noticing.

 Pre-suasion explains why: